chiarawerner/Bachelor_Thesis_ChiaraWerner/README.md

 are modulated by dopamine and diminished in schizophrenia (Braun et al., 2021).

 First, I selected all ROIs (firstlevel_ROI) and reordered all files (region_reordering) to match the order of CATO files.
 Second, I performed the NCT analysis, whch calls for the functions optim_fun and  nct_analysis_task.
-After that I performed a repeated measure ANOVA with covariates (all_anovas).
+After that, I performed a repeated measure ANOVA with covariates (all_anovas).